Surpassing the wave-particle duality relation via feed-forward of phase information

-The concept of \textit{complementarity} lies at the heart of quantum theory and has been put forward by Einstein and Bohr at its early stages \cite{Bohr:1949}.
-It states that quantum systems possess pairs of properties, so-called conjugate variables, which are equally real but mutually exclusive.
+The concept of \textit{complementarity} lies at the heart of quantum theory and has been put forward already by Einstein and Bohr at its early stages \cite{Bohr:1949}.
+It states that quantum systems possess pairs of properties, i.e., conjugate variables, which are equally real but mutually exclusive.
 Their mutual exclusivity manifests itself in the non-commutability of their corresponding observables, i.e., the impossibility of observing both complementary properties simultaneously.

 A well-known example for two complementary observables occurs for a quantum object (QO) passing through a two-way interferometer.
-There, the simultaneous observation of an interference pattern and the acquisition of full which-way (WW) information of the QO is excluded.
+Here, the simultaneous observation of an interference pattern and the acquisition of full which-way (WW) information of the QO is excluded.
 The complementary observables are associated with wave- and particle-like behaviour and quantified through the \textit{visibility} $\mathcal{V}$ of the resulting interference pattern and the \textit{which-way knowledge} $\mathcal{K}_{\hat{W}}$, respectively.
 The subscript $\hat{W}$ of the WW knowledge indicates its dependence on the choice of the observable for the which-way detector, which we will derive later.
-As has been shown independently by Englert \cite{Englert:1996} and Jaeger \emph{et al.}~\cite{Jaeger:1995}, the complementarity of the two quantities can be quantified via the \textit{duality relation}
+As has been shown independently by Englert \cite{Englert:1996} and Jaeger \textit{et al.}~\cite{Jaeger:1995}, the complementarity of the two quantities can be quantified via the \textit{duality relation}